-2. Identifying Objects Designated to Remain
+2. Identifying Objects Designated to Remain and Designated to Remove

 Section 201.04.C of the Standard Specifications provides for preserving areas that will not interfere with construction.
 Mark trees and shrubs that are to remain in a distinguishable manner.
 Inform the Contractor of the identification method used.
+Conversely, there may be Eastern Red Cedar trees within the right-of-way that are outside the limits of construction that will require removal.
+Those cedars will require identification as well.
+And the Contractor should minimize disturbance to surrounding vegetation when eradicating the cedars that are outside the limits of construction.